rOpenSpain/opendataes/README.md

 opendataes
 ==========

-The goal of `opendataes` is to interact and download with the API of <https://datos.gob.es>
+The goal of `opendataes` is to interact and download data with the API of <https://datos.gob.es>

 Installation
 ------------